Fabric-based star soft robotic gripper: Experimental Section

 \subsection{Fabrication of actuators}

 The inflatables are made by sealing together two thermo-sealable nylon fabric sheets (impregnated with thermoplastic urethane) using a temperature-controlled soldering iron unit (PU81 from Weller) mounted on a CNC machine (Aureus 3X 10 from Euromakers).
 The temperature was set at $200^\circ$\,C and the travel speed was set at $0.1$ mm/s to ensure a good seal.
 The 2D designs were drawn in Fusion 360 CAD software and then exported to G-code.
-The fabric used has a thickness of $0.3$\,mm and a measured Young's modulus of $E = 0.128$\,GPa.
+The fabric used has a thickness of $0.3$\,mm and a measured Young's modulus of $E = 128$\,MPa.
+We coat the fabric with vinylpolisiloxane (VPS Elite Double 32).
+The typical thickness of the elastomeric coating was 200\,$\mu m$ and the Young's modulus of the elastomer was $E_f=1.1$\,MPa (Coating Process, Supplementary Material).